ithinkido/vypye_to_kicad/README.md

 # vypye_to_kicad
 Misusing vpype gcode to generate kicad_mod files
-This is a dirty hack, but i works ( with lots of caveats )
+This is a dirty hack, but works ( with lots of caveats )
 1. you ***must*** use `splittall` when reading the file
 2. you will have to manualy edit the config.toml to fix the line width of the generated file.
 3. No chance of filled shapes here, just plain old lines